Updated August 12, 2021

 We are working closely with the California Department of Public Health (CDPH) and the Centers for Disease Control and Prevention (CDC) to monitor COVID-19.
 The safety of our patients, employees, physicians and our community is our primary concern.

-BFMC is proactively working to address health fears during this emerging pandemic.
+CCPN is proactively working to address health fears during this emerging pandemic.
 We are also engaging with our healthcare partners, to communicate a uniform message to inform our community on what to expect and how to keep everyone as safe as possible.

 Please read the following guidelines to ensure we are able to effectively manage the number of anticipated patients seeking screening, testing, and treatment.

-- If you are over the age of 65 OR have multiple health conditions the California Department of Public Health is currently recommending home quarantine which requires severely limiting a persons exposure to public spaces and personal interactions.
+- If you are over the age of 65 OR have multiple health conditions the California Department of Public Health is currently recommending home quarantine which requires severely limiting a person's exposure to public spaces and personal interactions.
 Maintain at least 6 feet between yourself and other individuals.
-Elderly patients with multiple conditions (CHF, COPD, Diabetes) are at greatest risk of significant illness.
+Elderly patients with multiple conditions (CHF, COPD, Diabetes) are at the greatest risk of significant illness.

 - Practice good hand washing and cough/sneeze etiquette.
-Do not touch your face and avoid shaking hands, hugging or other close person to person contact.
+Do not touch your face and avoid shaking hands, hugging, or other close person-to-person contact.

 - If you are exhibiting symptoms consistent with the COVID-19 infection – fever, cough, sore throat, and increased phlegm call us first for instructions (805) 540-2903 or call your Primary Care Physician.
 Do not come to the urgent care or your primary care physician (PCP) office if you are experiencing only mild symptoms.
 Call us first and we can triage a safe plan of care and if you need testing.
 Most patients will be managed under home quarantine.
 Only visit the ER if you are experiencing severe respiratory conditions and are having trouble breathing.
-Otherwise expect to be given instructions on self-care under home isolation.
+Otherwise, expect to be given instructions on self-care under home isolation.

 - It is projected that over 80% of COVID-19 cases will be managed at home, under home isolation as symptoms are usually mild in younger or healthier patients.
 Our hospitals need to be reserved for the sickest patients only.